Every dog is different. There are small dogs, big dogs, active dogs, dogs with sensitive stomachs, and dogs with dietary sensitivities.

 Your Dog’s Size

 Along with breed, size might affect what kind of food you choose for your dog.
-Large breeds and small breeds have different nutritional needs.
+Large breed dogs and small breed dogs have different nutritional needs.
 Small breeds, for example, may actually require more calories per pound than larger dogs, due to their higher metabolic rates.
 Large dogs, on the other hand, often require special diets to avoid certain health risks.

 Food Allergies and Sensitivities